Links on Android Authority may earn us a commission. Learn more.

 Should we actually expect Samsung’s transparent phone?

 These patents rarely develop into mainstream devices, so don’t expect Samsung to launch a transparent Galaxy S or Note series shortly.
-But the search for the next big smartphone innovation is taking companies to extreme, if not impractical lengths.
+The search for the next big smartphone innovation is taking companies to extreme, if not impractical lengths.
 Samsung is also expected to launch its first rollable phone in the coming years, so it’s unknown how that would impact a potential transparent phone launch.